sarikasurampudi/oml/adb-oml/integrate-with-app/integrate-with-app-ll2.md

 ### Before You Begin

 We will start this lab with some more setup, loading both data and an APEX application, the Alpha Office Customer Service application.
-Once those are ready we will show you three ways that you could deploy this model.
+Once those are ready, we will show you three ways that you could deploy this model.

-First, we will integrate it into the Customer Service application.
-This is something that customer-facing employees would use when interacting with customers.
-In this case, the customer walks into the office, asks about making a purchase, and the rep can get an immediate answer.
-By integrating this model with that workflow, we can shorten the process of applying for the new service and improve customer experience.
-This is a common situation, where a model can help guide a response to an event as it happens.
-This would include situations like any customer interaction, recommending products on a web site, processing a financial transaction, or responding to a new sensor reading on a piece of equipment.
+We will first incorporate it into the application for customer service.
+Employees who deal with customers directly would do this when speaking with them.
+When a consumer enters the office and inquires about purchasing something, the representative can respond right away.
+This model can be integrated with that application workflow to speed up the application process for a given new service and enhance the user experience.
+This is a typical scenario where a model can assist in directing a reaction to an event in real time.
+Any client interaction, making product recommendations on a website, handling a financial transaction, or reacting to a new sensor reading on a piece of equipment would fall under this category.

-In the second scenario, we are going to process a large number of customers in batch.
-Alpha Office has completed an acquisition and inherited some new customers.
-The marketing department would like to process all those customers at once, perhaps creating a campaign to target those who are suitable.
-In this lab, we do that using the Customer Service application.
-It would also be possible to address a use case like this by loading bulk data into the database, running scripts to process them, and making results available through a suitable analytics tool like Oracle Analytics Cloud.
+n the second case, we'll deal with a lot of consumers in a batch.
+After completing an acquisition, Alpha Office now has several new customers.
+The marketing division would like to handle every customer at once, possibly by developing a campaign to focus on the right people.
+In this lab, we use the Customer Service application to accomplish that.
+A similar use case might also be addressed by importing large amounts of data into the database, processing them with scripts, and making the results accessible through an appropriate analytics tool like Oracle Analytics Cloud.

-Finally, while APEX applications work well with Oracle Database, many organizations use a distributed development approach.
-If this is the case, then making a model available via a REST API endpoint is the way to go.
-We’ll show you how to do that as well.
+Finally, even though APEX applications are compatible with Oracle Database, many businesses employ a distributed development methodology.
+If so, the best course of action is to make a model accessible via a REST API endpoint.
+We'll also demonstrate how to do that for you.

-And when you’ve completed this lab, you are all done.
-You have set up two autonomous databases, built, trained, and deployed a machine learning model.
-We hope that you can take your new-found skills back to your organization.
-Are there some business problems that you might be able to help with?
-Are there existing data sets that colleagues are analyzing where machine learning might help?
-If you set up a free trial account to do this lab, then you can continue to use the free tier or your $300 of cloud credits to experiment further.
-And you can find more information at Oracle.com/machine-learning
+Furthermore, you are done once you have finished this lab.
+You've created, trained, and deployed a machine learning model after establishing two autonomous databases.
+We hope you'll be able to apply your newly acquired skills at your company.
+Are there any business issues that you might be able to assist with?
+Do your coworkers currently analyze any data sets where machine learning could be useful?
+If you create a free trial account to do this lab, you can utilize the free tier or your $300 in cloud credits to do more experiments.
+Additionally, more details are available at Oracle.com/machine-learning.

 ### Objectives